 Across 2019 Almanac is working with RISE, commissioning and curating new work from ten ground-breaking Liverpool writers.

-Commission number 4!
-Poet JENNIFER LEE TSAI has written a triptych of poems in response to Liz Hingley‘s photography exhibition, Shanghai Sacred.
-On June 6th Jennifer read the work live at the launch at Victoria Gallery .
+6th June: Poet JENNIFER LEE TSAI wrote a triptych of poems in response to Liz Hingley‘s photography exhibition, Shanghai Sacred.
+Jennifer read the work live at the launch at Victoria Gallery .
 Click to LISTEN to the poems.

 RISE is a season of extraordinary female artists, thinkers and leaders, produced and co-ordinated by Culture Liverpool across 2019,